 This brief, informed by interviews with school and system leaders in the New England region, suggests some efforts to reinvent schools before the pandemic have helped schools to navigate the current crisis.

 Our December review of a statistically representative sample of 477 districts found 31 percent are operating in fully remote learning—a larger percentage than at any other point during the fall semester.

 This brief gives an update on our nationally representative sample of school district reopening plans.

 In-depth case studies of five charter schools reveal lessons learned on educating students with disabilities remotely during the COVID-19 pandemic.

-As students and teachers begin the new school year, what learning will look like this fall is now in focus.
-One thing is clear: The opportunity gap for students living in poverty is likely to be wider than ever.
+As students and teachers begin the new school year, the opportunity gap for students living in poverty is likely to be wider than ever.